rahat-ferdous/wetland-hysteresis-cluster-demo/README.md

-# Functional Wetland Types: Hysteresis Clustering Demo
+# bheaviour-based Classification of Wetlands: Hysteresis Clustering Demo

-A Streamlit web application demonstrating the concept of **Functional Hysteresis Types** for wetland methane emissions, as proposed in my research interests.
+A demonstration of the concept of **Functional Hysteresis Types** for wetland methane emissions.

 ## 🎯 Research Concept